 The Office of Marketing and Communications needs sufficient time to create a publication, both from the writing and design perspective as well as printing.
-To request assistance with a publication, please fill out the on-line publication request form.
+To request assistance with a publication, please fill out the on-line Printed Materials request form.

 Be prepared to provide the Office of Marketing and Communications with the following: